 - Age.
 Putting age in a resume is no longer standard practice.

 - Negative comments about a former employer.
 Even if you left your former organization due to toxic work culture or an unhealthy boss, your resume doesn’t need to reflect that.

 - Details about your hobbies and interests.
 Evaluators don’t need to know the stories behind your hobbies or interests.

 - Passive language.
-Always write in the active voice to provide more clarity.
+Always write in an active voice to provide more clarity.

 So there you have it!
 Everything you need to know for writing a good resume – both format and content-wise.

-In case you’re still stuck drafting your resume or have any more questions, feel free to reach out to us or drop a comment!
+If you’re still stuck drafting your resume or have more questions, feel free to reach out to us or drop a comment!
 We’d be more than happy to help.